sagarswamirao/publisher/README.md

 - **Enhanced Developer Mode:** A streamlined local development experience where changes to your `.malloy` or `.malloynb` files automatically trigger recompilation of models and hot-reloading of the Publisher App/SDK, enabling faster iteration and testing.
 - **Scheduled Transform Pipelines:** Extend Publisher to orchestrate the execution of Malloy transformations on a schedule.
 Define pipelines within your Malloy packages to update materialized views, create summary tables, or perform other routine data preparation tasks directly managed by Publisher.
-- **Containerization Support (Dockerfile & Images):** Provide official Dockerfiles and pre-built container images to easily package the Publisher server along with specific Malloy packages.
-This simplifies deployment, promotes consistency across environments, and aligns with standard DevOps practices.
 - **DBT Integration:** Bridge the gap with the popular dbt ecosystem.
 Potential integration points include referencing Malloy models within dbt and triggering Malloy transformations as part of dbt workflows.
 - **Airflow Integration:** Enable seamless integration with Apache Airflow.
 This could involve custom Airflow operators to trigger Publisher actions like model refreshes or scheduled pipeline runs, allowing Malloy/Publisher tasks to be incorporated into larger, complex data orchestration DAGs.
 - **SQL API:** Connect your existing BI & data tools to Malloy semantic models via a Postgres SQL API.